29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

     + Values of all scored rings will be doubled
   - Placed in a *negative* corner:
     + Values of all scored rings will be set to 0
-    + For each ring, an equilavent ammount of points will be effectively removed from that alliance's score
+    + For each ring, an equivalent amount of points will be effectively removed from that alliance's score
     + Points scored from auton bonuses and climbing #underline([cannot be removed]) Examples included #link("https://www.vexrobotics.com/high-stakes-manual#sc6")[here].\
 *Problems*